hanoon-07/ieee_workshop/README.md

-# IEEE Workshop - React Setup Guide
+# IEEE Workshop - React Setup Guide (Tailwind CSS v4 - 2025)

-This guide will walk you through setting up a React project using Vite and Tailwind CSS.
+This guide will walk you through setting up a React project using Vite and the latest Tailwind CSS v4.

 ## Prerequisites

-Make sure you have Node.js installed on your machine.
+Make sure you have Node.js (v18+) installed on your machine.
 You can download it from [nodejs.org](https://nodejs.org/).

 ## Setup Steps